 WHAT IS MBSR?

-Mindfulness-based Stress Reduction (MBSR) is a program that teaches over the course of 8-weeks a range of mindfulness meditation and awareness practices to learn to deal more effectively with pain, illness and the challenges of everyday life.
+Mindfulness-based Stress Reduction (MBSR) is a program that teaches over the course of 8-weeks a range of mindfulness meditation and awareness practices to learn to deal more effectively with stress, illness and the challenges of everyday life.
 It’s an intensive training in which you learn about your own natural capacity to care for yourself, find greater balance, ease and peace of mind.

 MBSR is an evidence based program and research supports how MBSR can positively and often profoundly affect ones ability to reduce medical symptoms and psychological distress while learning to live life more fully.
 Improvements that participants have experienced after the course for example are: